Features > Transfer Security > FIPS 140-3 Validation

 Certified by NIST/CSEC’s Cryptographic Module Validation Program

-In 2001, NIST‘s Federal Information Processing Standard (FIPS) publication 140-2 established a security standard for cryptographic modules used by the U.S. federal government in the collection, storage, transfer, sharing and dissemination of sensitive information.
-Most federal agencies and regulated industries must comply with the FIPS 140-2 standard by law, and all products sold to the federal government that use cryptographic modules must be FIPS 140-2 validated.
+NIST‘s Federal Information Processing Standard (FIPS) publications establish a security standard for cryptographic modules used by the U.S. federal government in the collection, storage, transfer, sharing and dissemination of sensitive information.
+FIPS 140-3 is the most current standard, and most federal agencies and regulated industries must comply with the FIPS 140-3 standard by law.
+All products sold to the federal government that use cryptographic modules must be FIPS 140-3 validated by September 1, 2026 (when the older FIPS 140-2 standard sunsets).

 What Organizations Require FIPS-Compliant File Transfer?